 A more elegant and efficient solution is a set of wire grids and hooks, such as this Schulte system.
 The company sells a variety of hooks, loops and baskets to mount on the wire grid.
 This saves floor space by allowing you to hang tools on top of each other or alternate the direction of shovelheads, for example.

 To determine the ideal height and size of the grid, mock up your whole tool layout horizontally on your driveway.
 This system should put all the tools and other equipment flush against the wall, leaving more room for the car or other storage.
 The tools will also be easier to find on their dedicated hooks than piled in a bucket or stacked in a corner.

-Of course, all hanging racks and other storage units should be securely fastened to studs wherever possible.
+Of course, all hanging racks and other storage units ought to be securely fastened to studs wherever possible.
 If necessary, use drywall anchors between studs.
-Concrete screws also are available for hanging storage units on concrete walls.
-Just be sure to pre-drill pilot holes to the width specified on your concrete screws, and to at least an extra ¼-inch deeper than the screw length.
+Concrete screws are also available for hanging storage units on concrete walls.
+Just be sure to pre-drill pilot holes to the width specified on your concrete screws, and to drill at least an extra ¼-inch deeper than the screw length.

 Build a workshop

-Even a small garage should have room against the back wall for a small workshop.
+Even a small garage should have room against the back wall for a compact workshop.
 Again, some upfront effort will pay off in better organization and more efficient use of space.